react-native-google-signin/google-signin/README.md

 #### `configure(configuration)`

 It is mandatory to call this method before attempting to call `signIn()` and `signInSilently()`.
-This method is sync meaning you can call `signIn` right after it.
-In typical scenarios this needs to be called only once, after your app starts.
+This method is sync meaning you can call `signIn` / `signInSilently` right after it.
+In typical scenarios, `configure` needs to be called only once, after your app starts.

 Example for default configuration: you get user email and basic profile info.